HDFGroup/hsds/README.md

 * Stores usernames and passwords in a secure DynamoDB Table
 * Creates a AWS CloudWatch dashboard for service monitoring
 * Aggregates container logs to AWS CloudWatch
-* Includes limited support by The HDF Group

 Kita&trade; Server for AWS Marketplace can be found here: https://aws.amazon.com/marketplace/pp/B07K2MWS1G.